Seller Payouts

 mutation.

-Furthermore, we needs the ids of the Vendors Payouts we will be paying out in this Payout.
-In this example, we just have the vendor payout ID of "VmVuZG9yUGF5b3V0OjY=
+Furthermore, we needs the ids of the Sellers Payouts we will be paying out in this Payout.
+In this example, we just have the seller payout ID of "VmVuZG9yUGF5b3V0OjY=

 ".
 So, we can execute our mutation as so: